lrecknagel/presentation_lighthouse/PITCHME.md

     - Performance metrics
     - Accessibility
     - SEO metrics
-- Merged into Chrome DevTools also in 2017
+- Merged into Chrome DevTools 2017
 - Available as nodejs module

 Note:
-current is 2.7 (Jan 2018)
+current is 2.9 (Feb 2018)

 PWA checklist, is my webpage app like?